 Ultimately I think it depends on you, and what makes you happy.
 You do not need any of the above if they are not what you seek or what you are.
 You just need enough in life to be able to live a life where you follow your own path, are allowed to be you, and can be happy appreciating what you do have.
 You define what successful means to you, there is no set description of success that is universal to everybody.

 To myself then to have lived a life so far where I have been able to travel my journey, follow my own paths, and despite the setbacks keep on going because a fire burned in my heart to keep doing what I do.
 To earn my income doing what I love doing.
 To still be alive and healthy.
 To keep my mind open and keep learning.
 To appreciate what I do have.
 To smile.
 Then I have been successful.
-Sure there are aims in life I still wish to achieve, but I have time.
+Sure there are aims in life I sometimes wish I had seeked out more, but I learn to be accepting of my situation as it is.

 And one of my favourite ‘success’ quotes that resonates well with me: